This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 1. Freedom Rides Museum

-This Montgomery attraction is in the site of the original Greyhound bus station and is the site of the attack on the Freedom Riders.
+This Montgomery attraction is on the site of the original Greyhound bus station and is the site of the attack on the Freedom Riders.

 The Freedom Riders were a group of blacks and whites who decided to peacefully ride the buses together from Washington DC to New Orleans in protest against the segregation that was happening on interstate bus rides.